November 2016, part six - Hiroshima

 ...and second cable car

-Cable car station and viewpoint called Shishi-iva from the Misen peak
+Cable car station and viewpoint called Shishi-iva, viewed from the Misen peak

-Miyajima is a unique, almost spiritual experience and a place that should not be missed by any tourist who goes to Japan.
+Miyajima offers a unique, almost spiritual experience - an atmosphere that lingers long after you've left.
+It is a place that should not be missed by any visitor to Japan.

-In the video: Romantic scenery with a waterfall and red autumn leaves.
-Part 7 - Shizuoka.
+Video below: Romantic scenery with a waterfall and red autumn leaves.

 Komentáre